 Add the onion, green pepper, and green chili pepper to the pot (image one below) and cook for about three minutes or until the onions are softened, stirring as needed to prevent sticking.

-Next, add in the chopped potatoes (image two above) and cook for five minutes, stirring now and then.
+Next, add in the chopped potatoes (image two below) and cook for five minutes, stirring now and then.
 This would be a good time to peel and mince the garlic cloves.

 After five minutes, add the garlic and cumin to the pan (image three above).
 Mix well and fry for around two minutes, stirring often, so that the garlic is cooked and the cumin toasted (image four above).